-CACREP Accredited Program: Course (s) that come from a program pending CACREP accreditation or is currently CACREP accreditation, must meet the covered CACREP standards in the CED UK course (s) to transfer into the CED Program at UK.
-Students wanting to transfer courses from other universities in a UK Graduate Program can only transfer a maximum of twenty-five percent of the hours required for the degree.
+CACREP Accredited Program: Course(s) that come from a program pending CACREP accreditation or is currently CACREP accreditated, must meet the covered CACREP standards in the CED UK course(s) to transfer into the CED Program at UK.
+Students wanting to transfer courses from other universities in a

+UK Graduate Program can only transfer a maximum of twenty-five percent of the hours required for the degree.
 This typically translates into three to five classes (9-15 credit hours).
 Transferred courses must have a grade of "B" or better.
 For more information, please see "The following apply to credit transfer" in this Handbook.

 Provide the following to the Program Chair/Coordinator of Counselor Education.
-The student must provide a copy of the syllabus or syllabi for each course (s) they would like to transfer into UK from an outside university.
-Additionally, the student should provide the equivalent Counselor Education UK course (s) with credit hours listed side-by-side with the course (s) they would like to substitute via email.
-The student should also provide the letter grade they received from each course as well.
-An example should be like the following:
+The student must provide a copy of the syllabus or syllabi for each course(s) they would like to transfer into UK from an outside university.
+Please note that it is not the program's responsibility to secure syllabi/syllabi or transcripts from any university.
+This is the student's responsibility to provide this information to the program.
+Additionally, the student should provide the equivalent Counselor Education UK course(s) with credit hours listed side-by-side with the course(s) they would like to substitute via email.
+The student should also provide the letter grade they received from each course.
+An example follows:

-University of Blank

-REB 502 Cultural Div in SociCredit Hrs

-(3)Grade

-ACourse Equivlant at UK

-CED 530 Social& Cultural Found of Couns
+University of Blank Credit Hrs Grade Course Equivlant at UK Credit Hours Grade REB 502 Cultural Div in Soci (3) A CED 530 Social& Cultural Found of Couns (3) A

-CED 530 Social& Cultural Found of CounsCredit Hours

-(3)Grade

-A